Faculty of Intellectual Property

 They visited a federal court and some of the best-known companies like Google Corporation, Cisco Company, and RPX Corporation, and they also attended a lecture at the Morrison Foster law office.

 The lecture and interviews were all carried out in English, and they got a glimpse of real international IP business scene.
 They also investigated on current IP issues, for example patent troll problems, which turned out to be perceived quite differently from our point of view.
 The international IP internship program is a substantial program which provides studentswith excellent opportunities to learn English and the significance of IP through PBL.
+The internship program continues to be held every year.

-IP PR Party
+The IP PR Project

 Enjoy pre-graduation thesis study at Faculty Seminars